Folkestone Groomers Directory

 • Supervise early sessions - Even after your dog understands the pattern, watch the first few solo sessions to catch any problems early.

 Most dogs pick up launcher use within a week of consistent training.
 Some ball-obsessed breeds like Border Collies or Spaniels might crack it in a day or two.
 Others, particularly dogs who aren't naturally toy-motivated, might take longer.
+If your dog struggles with impulse control around fetch, consider professional training classes in Folkestone, Hythe, or Dover that can help build foundational skills before introducing the launcher.
 Judge progress on your individual dog, not arbitrary timelines.

 Replacement Tennis Balls